Zhishe-Wang/CrossFuse/README.md

 ```
 @ARTICLE{10025779
   author={Wang, Zhishe and Shao, Wenyu and Chen, Yanlin and Xu, Jiawei and Zhang, Lei},
-  journal={IEEE Transactions on Circuits and Systems for Video Technology },
+  journal={IEEE Transactions on Circuits and Systems for Video Technology},
   title={A Cross-scale Iterative Attentional Adversarial Fusion Network for Infrared and Visible Images},
   year={2023},
   volume={},